| Title: | Utilities for Working with R's Operators |

 operator groupings: ALL, REG(ISTERED), UNREG(ISTERED), SPECIAL or user.

-These have special meaning as described in operators
+These have special meaning as described in operators.
+Users

 are encouraaged to make their own types in lower case.